 The Heart Mountain Incarceration Center has been referred to as an internment camp, an internment center, an incarceration camp and an incarceration center, among others, and internees referred to the camp using many different names and descriptions.
 It might be helpful to use a combination of these terms in keyword searches for research and reference materials for this topic, plus keywords related to Japanese American history in the United States.

 Here is a list of suggested keywords and keyword phrases:

 Heart Mountain incarceration camp

 Image: Bill Manbo Collection, American Heritage Center

-Although many resources are listed in this guide, more can be found by searching UW Libraries Online Catalog or Historical Databases.
+Find additional resources by searching UW Libraries Online Catalog or Historical Databases.
 Information on how to search for American Heritage Center collections can be found on the AHC's Main LibGuide.